TheRealToxicDev/Reaper-Bot/README.md

 ---

-## Issues
+## Issues and Suggestions

-If you find any bugs please make a issue so i can look into it and fix it
+- If you find any bugs please make a issue so i can look into it and fix it

+- Suggestions can be made in our discord or by submitting a issue here.

 ---